Playing with Repetitions in Data Words Using Energy Games: Decidability of single-sided [ ⟙,← ]

 that is the result of the system player playing according to the strategy $\ssys$ in the single-sided VASS game such that the concrete model $\sigma$ realizes the symbolic model $\symbval_{l+1} \symbval_{l+2} \cdots$.
 Since $\ssys$ is a winning strategy for the system player, the sequence of configurations above satisfy the parity condition of the single-sided VASS game, so $\symbval_{l+1} \symbval_{l+2} \cdots$ symbolically satisfies $\phi$.
-From Lemma~\ref{lem:symbolicToConcreteSat} (symbolic vs.~concrete models), we conclude that $\sigma$ satisfies $\phi$. \end{proof} \begin{corollary} The winning strategy existence problem for single-sided \pmainlogic$[\top$, $\oblieqlocal$, $\leftarrow]$ game of repeating values (without past-time temporal modalities) is in \textsc{3Exptime}. \end{corollary} \begin{proof} We recall from \cite[Corollary 5.7]{CJLS2017} that the winning strategy existence problem for energy games (and hence single-sided VASS games) can be solved in time $(|V|\cdot \parallel E \parallel)^{2^{O(d \cdot \log(d+p))}}+O(d \cdot c)$, where $V$ is the set of vertices, $\parallel E \parallel$ is the maximal absolute value of counter updates in the edges, $d$ is the number of counters, $p$ is the number of even priorities and $c$ is the maximal value of the initial counter value.
-For a \pmainlogic$[\top$, $\oblieqlocal$, $\leftarrow]$ formula with $\dvars^{e} = \bvars^{s} = \emptyset$ and no past-time temporal modalities, the single-sided VASS game defined above can be constructed in \textsc{2Exptime}.
-The values of $|V|$, $\parallel E \parallel$, $p$ and $c$ are at most doubly exponential in the size of the formula while $d$ is at most exponential.
-Hence, the upper bound for energy games translates to \textsc{3Exptime} for single-sided \pmainlogic$[\top$, $\oblieqlocal$, $\leftarrow]$ games. \end{proof}
+From Lemma~\ref{lem:symbolicToConcreteSat} (symbolic vs.~concrete models), we conclude that $\sigma$ satisfies $\phi$. \end{proof} \begin{cor} The winning strategy existence problem for single-sided \pmainlogic$[\top$, $\oblieqlocal$, $\leftarrow]$ game of repeating values (without past-time temporal modalities) is in \textnormal{\textsc{3ExpTime}}. \end{cor} \begin{proof} We recall from~\cite[Corollary 5.7]{CJLS2017} that the winning strategy existence problem for energy games (and hence single-sided VASS games) can be solved in time ${(|V|\cdot \parallel E \parallel)}^{2^{O(d \cdot \log(d+p))}}+O(d \cdot c)$, where $V$ is the set of vertices, $\parallel E \parallel$ is the maximal absolute value of counter updates in the edges, $d$ is the number of counters, $p$ is the number of even priorities and $c$ is the maximal value of the initial counter values. \review{For a \pmainlogic$[\top$, $\oblieqlocal$, $\leftarrow]$ formula $\phi$ with $\dvars^{e} \cap \dvars^{\phi}= \bvars^{s} \cap \bvars^{\phi} = \emptyset$ and no past-time temporal modalities, a deterministic parity automaton for symbolic models can be constructed in \textsc{2ExpTime}, having doubly exponentially many states.
+A frame is a subset of atomic constraints, so there are exponentially many frames.
+Hence, the number of vertices $|V|$ in the constructed single-sided VASS game is doubly exponential.
+The value of ${\parallel} E {\parallel}$ is polynomial, since it depends on the number of points of increment and the number of points of decrement in frames.
+The value of $p$ is bounded by the number of priorities used in the parity automaton and hence, it is at most doubly exponential.
+The value of $c$ is zero.
+The number of counters $d$ is exponential, since there is one counter for every subset of data variables used in $\phi$.} Hence, the upper bound for energy games translates to \textsc{3ExpTime} for single-sided \pmainlogic$[\top$, $\oblieqlocal$, $\leftarrow]$ games. \end{proof}

 Our decidability proof thus depends ultimately on energy games, as hinted in the title of this paper.
 Next we show that single-sided VASS games can be effectively reduced to single-sided \pmainlogic[$\top$, $\oblieqlocal$, $\leftarrow$] games.